 As we move into 2014, the Pay Per Call train continues to pick up steam and shows no signs of slowing down.
 For most businesses, getting in touch with the right customers at the right time is the toughest nut to crack.
 Pay Per Call is arguably the best way for said businesses to solve this problem.
 Unfortunately, it's not a universal fix for every outfit.
-Here are a few reasons why Pay Per Call might not make sense for you.
+Is Pay Per Call right for you?
+Here are a few reasons why Pay Per Call might not work best or make sense for you.

 Scaling Won't Help You Out

 For many entrepreneurs, a major goal is scaling up and out to reach more customers and boost profits as their businesses grow.
 Unfortunately, some businesses simply aren't better off by boosting volume.
 For instance, a custom boat builder in Maine won't necessarily increase ROI by putting more of their product on the market.
 If scaling up isn't high on your list of priorities, Pay Per Call might not make sense.